Connect (2022 film)

-Connect is a 2022 Tamil-language Supernatural horror film directed by Ashwin Saravanan and produced by Vignesh Shivan under Rowdy Pictures, starring Nayanthara, Sathyaraj, Anupam Kher, and Vinay Rai.
+Connect is a 2022 Tamil-language supernatural horror film directed by Ashwin Saravanan and produced by Vignesh Shivan under Rowdy Pictures, starring Nayanthara, Sathyaraj, Anupam Kher, and Vinay Rai.
 Connect marks the second collaboration of Saravanan with Nayanthara, after Maya.
 The background score was composed by Prithvi Chandrasekhar.
-The film also marks Kher’s return to Tamil cinema after a long gap.
+The film also marks Kher's return to Tamil cinema after a long gap.

+Upon release, it received generally mixed reviews from critics and audience, alike.